 Add to it as you think of things.

-Put a note on December 28 or January 2 to deal with the later list so you don’t forget (or ignore) its existence.
+Put a note on the calendar for December 28 or January 2 to deal with the later list so you don’t forget (or ignore) its existence.
 Set a calendar alarm as well.

 A Recap of How to Prepare for Christmas